SHAKyMLRepo/Project-5-Glasses-Detection-using-Support-Vector-Machines/Readme.md

 #### Dataset - Glasses and no glasses

-<p>Dataset is fairly balanced with a slight bias towards images with glasses with the difference about 16%.
-This may cause a slight bias but these datasets will be combined so the variance can be rechecked then.</p>
+<p>Here the data analysis on this dataset showed that it is fairly balanced with a slight bias towards images with glasses with a difference of about 16%.
+This may cause a slight bias but these datasets will be combined so the variance must be rechecked then.</p>

 ![alt text](Images/ds2_counts.png)